-Performance of industrial sub-sectors is expected to be polarised, with logistics outperforming multi-let industrial in the manager's view SLI made a number of disposals from its portfolio towards the end of 2020 (more details on page 6), most notably four multi-let industrial assets for £37.75m.
+SLI made a number of disposals from its portfolio towards the end of 2020 (more details on page 6), most notably four multi-let industrial assets for £37.75m.
 Jason believes that the future growth prospects of the multi-let industrial sector, which is comprised of smaller units usually let to SMEs, is limited as the risk of tenant failure is heightened due to the economic impact of COVID-19.
-He says that the sub-sector has not benefitted from the move to online retailing.
+The sub-sector has not benefitted from the move to online retailing.
 This is not the case in single-let logistics properties, which are thriving due to a marked increase in online retailing and supply chain enhancements.
 This likely polarisation in performance has not yet been recognised by most investors, and the sales gave SLI the chance to crystallise profits on the assets.